turingschool/launch-curriculum/module1/lessons/Week1/StandUp.md

   * In the event that we cannot have a live stand-up meeting, we will have an async stand-up via Slack.
 An instructor will create a thread in the cohort channel, and you will reply to the thread with your stand-up responses.
 * Be prepared with a response for each question above before the meeting starts.
 This will allow you to convey your answers concisely and accurately.
 * Be specific with your accomplishments.
 For example, _"I created the database for my project and wrote a script to populate the tables"_ is better than _"I worked on my project"_.
 * Oftentimes, one group member will be responsible for capturing the notes from the standup.
 You can create a simple Google document or spreadsheet to accomplish this.
-You can also do this individually to keep yourself on task.
+* Make a copy of [this document](https://docs.google.com/document/d/1plk7cegfcio7skNZ68p2_4ZH3OZh77wBkanuzrmTGYw/copy) to log your personal daily stand-up entries to keep yourself on task.